All volunteering applications are located at the bottom of this page

 Step 2.
 Training assessment

 Step 3.
-Dog behavioural Training (if needed)
+Dog Obedience Training (if needed)

 Step 4.
 Therapy Dog Training

 Step 5.
-A professional dog groomer teaches the handler (you) how to clean dogs to hospital standards.
+A professional dog groomer teaches the handler (you) how to clean dogs to hospital standards. (if required)

 Step 6.
 Role playing and obedience test.